Skip to content

 Mac vs. PC: What's right for your business?

-Meredith Kreisa headshot
+Meredith

 Since the dawn of humanity (the 1980s), the Mac vs. PC debate has consumed much of our collective energy and ruined many otherwise healthy relationships.
 But this unending conflict is justified.
 Macs and PCs have distinct differences that give them potential advantages and disadvantages.
 Without understanding key characteristics, your business could effectively spend hundreds of thousands of dollars on equipment that isn’t ideal for your operations.

-That’s why we’re breaking down the debate on Mac vs. Windows for business, highlighting the potential benefits, drawbacks, and costs of these two types of personal computers.
+That’s why we’re breaking down the debate on Mac vs. PC for business, highlighting the potential benefits, drawbacks, and costs of these two types of personal computers.
 With an overview of what each has to offer, you’ll be better prepared to make the best decision for your organization.

 Mac vs. PC: A brief history